pablolucio97/Study_Content/languages_frameworks_services/services/rabbitmq/rabbitmq_course.md

 - Each queue is totally independent from another one.
 - Avoid changing the default queue behavior FIFO, it can be hard to deal.
 Let that the first message received will be the first to exit.
 - Use the [RabbitMQ simulator]('https://tryrabbitmq.com/') to understand and visualize the system before start creating your message system.
+- You must grant each message system is being correctly processed.
+Utilizes a unique ID for each message to track confirmations.
+- By default RabbitMQ UI will shows 7 exchanges.